 An annual orientation and training session are held for agency field instructors and task supervisors prior to the beginning of the fall semester.
 At orientation, the Director of Field Education (DOFE) provides training in a variety of areas as well as orients the agency field instructor on the significant role and position of the field experience for generalist social work education, along with the professional foundation development needs and expectations of the program in terms of education, supervision, and evaluation of students.
-It is also a goal of these meetings to foster a supportive network among the agency field instructors, for both individual support and program feedback.
-All agency field instructors are oriented to the University's online process to access evaluation and other forms, and are provided with necessary information to contact program faculty.
+It is also a goal of these meetings to foster a supportive network among the agency field instructors are oriented to the University's online process to access evaluation and other forms, and are provided with necessary information to contact program faculty.
 To further support agency field instructors, they are included in program activities, trainings and celebrations; and are given continuing education credit and certificates of appreciation for their critical support and contributions to social work education.